Irish prisoners overseas

-There are four conditions that a prisoner must meet in order to be eligible to apply for a transfer:
+The following 4 conditions must also be met for a prisoner to be eligible to apply for a transfer:

 - The sentence must be final.
 A prisoner cannot apply for transfer before they face trial or until after all appeals have been heard.

 - There must be at least 6 months left to serve on the sentence.

 - The crime that the prisoner is convicted of must also be a crime in his or her home country.

 Alternatively, the prisoner can communicate this directly to the Minister for Justice and Equality (94 St. Stephen’s Green, Dublin 2, Ireland).
 However, it is likely that this will add a number of weeks to the process.

 Since 2007, Irish prisoners have been exempt from compulsory deportation from the United Kingdom upon completion of their sentence, save in exceptional circumstances.

 Entitlement to social welfare

 Irish Council for Prisoners Overseas

 The Irish Council for Prisoners Overseas (ICPO) is a charitable organisation, established by the Irish Catholic Bishops’ Conference in 1985.
 It works on behalf of Irish prisoners overseas to provide information and support to these prisoners and their families.